kundan6/-Angular-top-interview-questions/README.md

-# Angular Interview Questions & Answers
+# Angular Top 300 Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.